UMCUGenetics/DxNextflowPG/README.md

 pytest -v tests/test_genotype_to_phenotype.py::TestInput
 ```
 The scope of tests you want to run, can be selected. [specifying-tests-or-selecting-tests](https://docs.pytest.org/en/6.2.x/usage.html#specifying-tests-selecting-tests)

+Some pytests require testdata and is included in this repository alongside the actual test code.

+## 2.5.
+Limitations
+Not supported yet:
+- Structural variants, such as CNV, INDELs (> 1 bp)
+- INDELs of 1 bp with more than 2 alleles.
 # 3. Software dependencies
 ##  3.1. python environment
 - Login HPC